Nearsoft/apprentice/04-basic-concepts/README.md

 > The fundamental concepts from this section are HTTP, HTTPS, POP, IMAP, SMTP, FTP, and SSH

+For two programs or machines to communicate over a network with one another, there needs to be a set of rules that mandate how the information should be interpreted.
+These sets of rules are called network protocols.

+There are a vast number of these protocols in use today, some of them are improvements over predecessors, other ones shine in particular use cases.

+One of the most used protocols is **HTTP** (which stands for *Hypertext Transfer Protocol*), most web applications and online services rely on HTTP.
+It's the foundation of data communication for the World Wide Web.
+This protocol is based on a client sending requests to a server, and the server sending responses to the client, where each response is associated with a request.

+Each HTTP request has an associated *method* which is a semantic construct design to indicate what the request is for.
+There a quite a few methods, but here we'll only discuss the most used.
+The **GET** method requests a representation of a particular resource, and denotes that data should only be retrieved.
+The **POST** method requests that the server accept and process a piece of information associated with a resource.
+The **PUT** method requests that a piece of information should be stored under the supplied resource.
+The **DELETE** method requests that the specified resource should be deleted.

+There are other useful protocols which are commonly used for specific use cases:
+- The File Transfer Protocol (**FTP**) is used for transferring files between two machines in a network.
+- The Secure Shell protocol (**SSH**) is used for remotely logging in to a computer system.
+- The Post Office Protocol (**POP**), Internet Message Access Protocol (**IMAP**), and Simple Mail Transfer Protocol (**SMTP**) are mostly used to send and retrieve emails.

 ## The Ends of a Web Application